Alternative Health Fair

 Throughout the year, we celebrate many different holidays from the Muslim, Hindu, Wiccan, Jewish, Baha'i, Christian, Buddhist, and atheist calenders.
 For example, every winter spiritual life hosts Christmachannukwanzaadharohatsuyule, a night of celebration with food, music, and crafts from many winter holidays.

-Spiritual life also works with and supports the activities, programs, and leadership of many student groups including the Jewish Student Union, the Pagan Collective, and many more.
+Spiritual life also works with and supports the activities, programs, and leadership of numerous student groups, including the Jewish Student Union, the Pagan Collective, and many more.

-Faculty, staff, and alums share the twists and turns their life has taken: the questions they have asked and are asking; the places meaning has been found and has eluded them; and where they are today.
+Faculty, staff, and alums share the twists and turns their lives have taken: the questions they have asked and are asking; the places meaning has been found or has eluded them; and where they are today.
 Fridays, 12 p.m., Merrill living room.

 Sustainability and the Sacred This is a summer program exploring spiritual and practical responses to the question: How do we deepen our awareness, transform our relationship to the living earth, and change course to address fully the climate crisis and other urgent enviromental concerns?
 Students, parents, professors, administrators, religious leaders, and community activists from diverse spiritual backgrounds come together with leaders who bridge specific spiritual and religious traditions, personal practices, and community and political activism for holistic sustainaibility.